pelatx/brackets-link-file/README.md

 Watch it in [this video][video-watcher]

-#### Downloading libraries from CDN.
+#### Downloading or getting tags from JSDelivr CDN libraries.

 Right click on the destination directory in the Project tree -> Link File (Download Library).
 You will be prompted with a dialog where you can see the library list.

-Every library item has three buttons on right side.
-The one starting from right, lets you choose the version to use.
+Every library item has four buttons on right side.
+The one starting from right, lets you choose the library version* to use.

+Second one let you choose the target file to download or get tagged.

-Second one inserts a tag with the library URL for remore usage.
+Third one inserts a tag with the library file URL for remore usage.

-And the third button downloads the library to the selected folder and insert the corresponding tag in the active document with the correct relative path.
+And the fourth button downloads the library file to the selected folder and insert the corresponding tag in the active document with the correct relative path.

 Watch it in [this video][video-downloader]

+\* *For now, this downloader relies on the old JSDelivr API.
+Because the new API don't let me get a file list (or I have not found the way).
+That means some libraries have newer versions than the exposed in this downloader.
+The Homepage and Github links in the library description can help on this.*

 ## Features